onomyprotocol/onomy/docs/testnet/installation.md

 ## Bootstrapping steps and commands

-Start by logging into your Linux server using ssh.
+Start by logging into your Linux server.
 The following commands are intended to be run on that machine.
 There are three options to install the binaries:

 1. [Compile binaries yourself using source code](#compileInstall)